See your storage limit

 Step 3: Permanently delete from trash

-First, open your Trash label:
+First, open your Trash folder:

 - Click More at the bottom of your label list (you may need to scroll down).